SINGAPORE (Reuters) - Murderer, liar, fraud, traitor.

 According to a Greenpeace report released last month, ExxonMobil gave nearly $9 million to entities linked to the climate denialist camp between 2005 and 2008.

 The report, using mandatory SEC reporting on charitable contributions, also shows that foundations linked to Kansas-based Koch Industries, a privately owned petrochemical and chemicals giant, gave nearly $25 million.

 Koch said the Greenpeace report mischaracterised the company’s efforts.
 “We’ve strived to encourage an intellectually honest debate on the scientific basis for claims of harm from greenhouse gases,” the company said in a note on its website.

 ExxonMobil makes no secret of funding a range of groups, but says it has also discontinued contributions to several public policy research groups.

-“We contribute to an array of public policy organizations that research and promote discussion on climate change and other domestic and international issues,” the company says on its website.
+“We contribute to an array of public policy organisations that research and promote discussion on climate change and other domestic and international issues,” the company says on its website.

-Stanford’s Schneider has dealt with skeptics for years.
+Stanford’s Schneider has dealt with sceptics for years.
 But this time, he says, it’s different.